EI2030/Low-power-E-Paper-OS/README.md

 https://thedailyeconomy.org/article/californias-age-verification-law-is-a-civil-liberties-test/

 "Compared with federal proposals such as the Kids Online Safety Act (KOSA) or laws already passed in Texas and Utah, California’s approach is arguably less intrusive because it does not require document uploads or biometric verification.
-But it still creates a permanent age-classification layer built directly into the device, which is a disaster for civil liberties. "
+But it still creates a permanent age-classification layer built directly into the device, which is a disaster for civil liberties."

+There's no safe level of security that an additional layer of verification can add.
+Crytography algorithms often get broken.

 https://9to5linux.com/ubuntu-fedora-linux-mint-eye-age-verification-amid-california-law-backlash